jro1311/linux_docs/help/setup.md

 # Setup Guide

 1. After first boot install and set up timeshift or btrfs-assistant, then create a manual snapshot
-2. Add mount options to /etc/fstab
+2. Add mount options to /etc/fstab, then reboot
 - **btrfs**
     - compress-force=zstd:1
     - noatime